Disclaimer: I still don't own Harry Potter, obviously.

 "Bullshit!
 There's no fucking way in hell I'm going to do anything to help her.
 If she wants to be a bitch and make people do her sick, demented detentions just because they don't do exactly what she wants them to, she'll have to do that herself.
 If it wasn't for the way Snape and Minerva were looking at me I'd make sure we didn't see her around here anymore at all."

 It seemed that nowhere was safe from the new Headmistress.
 She would periodically, and randomly, appear in the House common rooms, and even some dorm rooms, making sure that everyone was following her twisted rules to the letter.
+When a few students pointed out that she shouldn't be allowed to do that a new Decree popped up that gave her standing permission to enter a student's dorm room if she thought they were doing something suspicious.
 She even made Harry and Hermione help her, though they just did it for show.
 It wasn't uncommon for them to spend their time talking and joking with the other students while they were supposed to be checking them.
-It was a small thing they were doing, and certainly nothing that really hindered Umbridge, but it was an act of rebellion nonetheless and everyone knew and appreciated it; given the detentions Umbridge had already handed out over stupid things, everyone knew how much trouble Harry and Hermione would both be in if she found out what they were really doing when they "checked" the Houses.
+It was a small thing they were doing, and certainly nothing that really hindered Umbridge, but it was an act of rebellion nonetheless and everyone knew and appreciated it.
+Given the detentions Umbridge had already handed out over stupid things, everyone knew how much trouble Harry and Hermione would both be in if she found out what they were really doing when they "checked" the Houses.

 "Mr. Potter, Ms. Granger, I want to have a word with you two."
 The two teens exchanged looks of exasperation before turning around to face her.
 "I know that things have been off to a good start this year," Harry and Hermione both fought back smiles at her ignorance, "but I want to make sure it stays that way.
 As Head Boy and Girl, you two are the de facto leaders of this school.
 Even if you weren't, everyone still looks up to the both of you.
 I know we've had our differences in the past but I want you two to get behind me and give me your support this year.
 Then the rest of the students will fall in line as well."
 Hermione suddenly had a look of disbelief on her face while Harry's face turned stony and fire burned in his eyes.